Boomer (mascot)

+In 2020, Boomer was selected to the Mascot Hall of Fame the museum and children's center, based in Whiting, Indiana, was founded by David Raymond, who was the original Phillie Phanatic.
+He was inducted alongside mascot Blue from the Indianapolis Colts.

 Bowser was a former mascot, in canine form, who worked in tandem with Boomer.
 The duo was broken up when Bowser was retired during the 2009–2010 season, after 8 years in the business.

 Mini-Boomer is a smaller, more youthful version of Boomer, presumably his "offspring", that performs with him at select games.

-Pacers Power Pack are a group of young men who perform trampoline-assisted slam dunks with Boomer during the break before the fourth quarter of home games, as well as assisting him in firing up the crowd throughout the contests.
+Pacers Power Pack are a group of young men and women who perform trampoline-assisted slam dunks with Boomer during the break before the fourth quarter of home games, as well as assisting him in firing up the crowd throughout the contests.